bcgov/NotifyBC/docs/docs/api/subscription.md

   }
   ```

-  For non-admin request, the field _confirmationRequest_ is removed from response, and field _userId_ is populated from SiteMinder header if request is authenticated:
+  For non-admin request, the field _confirmationRequest_ is removed from response, and field _userId_ is populated if request is authenticated:

   ```json
   {